Employment Opportunities

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, status as a protected veteran, or any other legally protected status.

-Claims Specialist, Medical Malpractice (Naperville with remote work from home options)
+Claims and Reinsurance Coordinator, Medical Malpractice (Naperville with remote work from home options)

 We offer a competitive salary with an excellent benefits package.
 Qualified candidates must apply online: Click here to apply.